-I was shocked, angry and, of course, disappointed.
+I was shocked and, of course, disappointed.

-The ambassador — whose name I’ve long forgotten — spoke good English.
-He shared it was the first time the Russian embassy in Ottawa had issued a visa to enter Russia, only to have it cancelled by Moscow.
+The ambassador — whose name escapes me now — spoke good English.
+He shared that it was the first time his embassy [in Ottawa] had issued a visa only to have it cancelled by Moscow.
+No explanation was given.

 Kiev was to be one of my stops.

-I shared my plans with CBC co-worker Anna Maria Tremonti, who went ballistic.
-Anna Maria pleaded with me to cancel my Russian trip altogether, fearing I’d die from the radiation.
+Truth is, I was hoping to sneak out of Kiev and make my way up to Chernobyl.
+I shared these plans with CBC Radio co-worker Anna Maria Tremonti, who went ballistic.
+She pleaded with me to cancel my Russian trip, fearing I’d die because of the radiation fallout from Chernobyl.

 A Good Trip Anyway

 I got as far as Finland, which was still very nice.
-It was late spring, the weather was beautiful … and I didn’t have much owing on my VISA card.
+It was late spring, the weather there was beautiful … and I didn’t have much owing on my VISA card.

 So, in spite of the Russian visa being cancelled, the trip wasn’t a complete bust.